'I've never been so happy': Nobel winner Malala in Pakistan

 Wearing a rose-printed head scarf and flowing tunic and trousers - one of many outfits family and friends brought her from Pakistan to Britain, where she is studying at Oxford University - Yousafzai said she was elated at being home.

 "I had never been so excited for anything.
-I've never been so happy before," she said, though she would not discuss whether she had received security clearance to visit Swat.
+I've never been so happy before," she said.

+On Saturday, Yousafzai flew by helicopter to visit her childhood home in Swat Valley amid heavy security.

 "I miss everything about Pakistan ... right from the rivers, the mountains, to even the dirty streets and the garbage around our house, and my friends and how we used to have gossip and talk about our school life, to how we used to fight with our neighbors."